Ranjith-singh/HealthSphere/readme.txt

     specify external:true to inform docker that the network already Exists

-after this we would have created a 1:1 service communication
+after this we would have created a 1:1 service communication but for 1:n microservice :
+    this would take a lot of time
+    and if in between any service collapses the response would be stuck for this reason we use apache kafka

+apache kafka :
+    handle 1:n communication with ease
+    doesn't collapse in between
+    use pub/sub logic
+    process:
+        we create a kafka cluster and assign a broker to communicate with it in this we create a kafka topic managed by broker through which the producer and consumer communicate the producer pushes the evnet/data inside the topic and continues it execution it leaves the kafka topic to handle the data/event the consumer subscribes to the topic and listens on it based on the events given by the producer the consumer performs it tasks
+        insides:
+            multiple topics are created within a same cluster for different event/data within a topic their are partitions and offset partitions to handle the large incoming data to a particular topic and split them into different partition each data/event inside a partition is assigned a offset number to uniquely identify the data the large data coming from different partitions can't be handled by single consumer so we create multiple copies of the consumer and assign them to a single group for ease data handling
+    code:
+        KafkaProducer:
+            we can either configure it for the rest or grpc request/response configuring grpc in patientService:
+                create a .proto file in same format as billing for KafkaProducer called patientEvent create a message of type patientEvent
+                compile the patientService to generate dto's and getters/setters for the patientEvent create a KafkaProducer @service inside the patientService: which acts as client side of the grpc service use kafkaTemplate to send data/event to the topic: specify the key and value types
+                    key value:
+                        is the name of the topic to which you send data create a patientEvent object and pass it as a value inside the kafkaTemplate.send() the consumer who has subscribed to the topic will receive the message set the kafka key and value types in the application properties file inside the compose.yml set SPRING_KAFKA_BOOTSTRAP_SERVERS: kafka:9092:
+            as kafka is the name of the container created